 Staff Therapist

-Elizabeth takes a collaborative approach, partnering with patients to clarify goals and create a roadmap for growth.
-She has supported individuals from diverse backgrounds facing anxiety, depression, grief, life transitions, interpersonal challenges, and severe mental illness.
-Her approach blends evidence-based therapies with individualized care, emphasizing a trusting, supportive relationship and a safe, nonjudgmental environment.
+I take a collaborative approach, partnering with patients to clarify goals and create a roadmap for growth.
+My approach blends evidence-based therapies with individualized care, emphasizing a trusting, supportive relationship and a safe, nonjudgmental environment.
+I have supported individuals from diverse backgrounds facing anxiety, depression, grief, life transitions, interpersonal challenges, and severe mental illness.

-In the first session, Elizabeth creates a welcoming space to discuss challenges, goals, and personal history, reviewing confidentiality and treatment structure.
-Together, she and the patient develop a personalized plan.
+In the first session, I create a welcoming space to discuss challenges, goals, and personal history, reviewing confidentiality and treatment structure.
+Together, the patient and I develop a personalized plan.
 Ongoing sessions focus on exploring thoughts and feelings, identifying patterns, and practicing skills to support meaningful change, with regular goal review and reflection on progress.

 View Bio ›